 PMM Settings Page¶

-PMM Settings is a special page dedicated to configuring a number of PMM options.
+The PMM Settings page lets you configure a number of PMM options.
 It can be accessed through the main menu:

 Currently, only the following information is gathered: